-As Acting Assistant Administrator, Dr. Callender provides strategic vision for NOS.
-He leads the implementation of activities that support NOS’s priorities of coastal resilience, coastal intelligence, and place-based conservation.
+As Assistant Administrator, Dr. Callender provides strategic vision for NOS.
+He leads the implementation of activities that support NOS's priorities of safe and efficient transportation and commerce; preparedness and risk reduction; and stewardship, tourism and recreation.
 He serves as the focal point for conveying the value of NOS products and services within NOAA and to the Department of Commerce, the Office of Management and Budget, and Congress.
 Dr. Callender actively establishes and grows partnerships with other federal agencies, non-governmental organizations, and industry.

 Dr. Callender brings more than 20 years of science, policy, and management experience that includes senior positions in Sea Grant and two line offices in NOAA.
 These positions reflect progressively greater organizational complexity and programmatic scope.
 As NOS’s Deputy Assistant Administrator from 2013 to 2014, Dr. Callender oversaw the financial, administrative, and performance activities of an agency that includes more than 1,700 staff members located across more than 50 places around the country.
 He forged long-lasting change to better integrate NOS’s broad portfolio of activities.
 For example, the development of the NOS Roadmap represented the first ever integration of NOS activities and milestones under a unified approach to meet Department of Commerce, NOAA, and NOS priorities.
 He also initiated a number of activities to increase employee satisfaction covering areas from professional development to performance assessment.